 When you ride up a hill and you’re pushing 150 watts, that is the same 150 watts as when you’re cycling on the flat.
 The difference is that 150 watts on a climb simply translates into a slower speed due to the effects of gravity.
 You’re not actually working any harder.
 It’s the same amount of effort!

 In the last few years, power meters have become available to recreational cyclists due to advancements in technology, competition between manufacturers and lower costs.
 While I don’t deem them necessary on a touring bike, my experience using them has allowed me to get a feel for what different rates of power should feel like on different types of terrain.
-You can do a spin class at the gym to get a feel for the kind of power you can sustain over certain time periods.

 Using Mechanical Advantage To Make Hills A Breeze